Concerned About An Adult?

 You do not have to put up with anything that makes you feel worried or unsafe.

 Remember, if you or someone you know is finding it difficult to keep safe, it is important to tell us about it.
-Please see the contact information page to report your concerns.
+Please report your concerns.

 When we receive a referral, we proceed as follows: